 Perhaps you are someone who has difficulty stepping away from the buffet/dinner table/fridge.
 If the food is there you tend to just keep eating until it is gone.
 There can be a few reasons why this might be happening.

 Perhaps you were taught as a child to eat the food in front of you and that to leave food on the plate was wasteful (“think of the starving children in Africa”).
 So you ate in order to keep your parents happy and were “taught” that leaving food behind was “bad”.
 Over the years, this just becomes a habit so you eat because it’s there not because you’re still hungry.
-You would feel guilty if you left food behind or threw it out.
+You feel guilty if you leave food behind or throw it out.

 Or perhaps, a bountiful table was the way your parents (typically your mum) showed love and so you ate everything on the table so as not to hurt their (her) feelings.
 Again, this becomes a habit and you eat to please others and not offend.

 There is also a genetic/biochemical reason why you might be a feaster.

 Some people have low levels of a chemical called GLP-1.
 As a result, among other effects of low GLP-1, their brain doesn’t register fullness and so they just keep on eating.
 These people do better when they actively practise eating slowly (to give the brain a chance to catch up to the stomach).
 They also tend to do better on a high protein, low GI (glycaemic index) diet.

 Some people are constant cravers for food generally (always feeling like they are hungry).
 Others might crave specific foods.
 Again there are a few reasons why you might be craving all food or a certain food.